thedarkwriter/courseware-lms-content/_lmscontent/orchestration_tasks/tasks/content.md

-# Introduction to Puppet Orchestration and Tasks

-Puppet Tasks are a way to solve problems that don't fit well into Puppet's traditional declarative configuration management model.

 As we know, Puppet is great at modeling resources and then enforcing state over time.
 It will check the state of a resource, fix it if it's wrong, and send a report back to the Puppet master if it changed anything.
 But sometimes you don't need to model the state of a resource -- you need to orchestrate